Ginger Water- A Boon Or A Bane For Your Body

 You can also use the clean skin of the ginger as it’s very nutritious, as you are not going to consume it, but the nutrients on the surface will seep through and get absorbed in the tea.

-You could enhance the flavor by adding just a drop or two of honey to ginger water.
+You could enhance the flavor by adding just a drop or two of honey to ginger water to get all the hot ginger water benefits.
 Honey provides relief to a scratchy throat too.
-Honey is also full of healthy antioxidants that further boost the effectiveness of the ginger water.
+Honey is also full of healthy antioxidants that further boost the effectiveness of ginger water.
 Remember to add only a few drops of honey per cup of ginger water.

 Health Benefits Of Ginger Water

-Let us take a look at all the advantages of ginger-infused water.
+Let us take a look at all the advantages of ginger-infused water and the benefits of drinking hot ginger water in the morning.

 Studies found that 1500 mg of ground ginger regularly in small doses can be helpful for nausea related to pregnancy and chemotherapy.